Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 Actors rehearse their lines before going on stage.
 Why shouldn’t you too?

 This advice is not unique to the online interview process.
-But it’s particularly crucial if you’re the kind of person who has trouble engaging with, or achieving a rapport with, people via a phone or screen.
+But it’s particularly crucial if you’re the kind of person who has trouble engaging with, or achieving a rapport with, people via a phone or Zoom.

 So, anticipate the questions, write up answers, and practice those answers out loud.